Tuesday, August 31, 2021

 My cousin has a son who is serving in the Marine Corps.
 If he hasn't been vaccinated yet for COVID, he will be shortly.
 I don't think he'll throw away his career on this.
 Persons serving in the armed forces are routinely required to submit to vaccinations of one sort or another before overseas deployments.
 A great many persons in the police and fire service are military veterans themselves, and therefore familiar with these requirements.
 You'd think they'd see this vaccination in a similar light.
 But... evidently not.

-On Facebook and Twitter I read post after post from people -- supposedly rational, responsible people -- exulting over the deaths of their unvaccinated fellow humans (a right-wing Florida -- of course he'd be from Florida -- radio host who'd fulminated against vaccination, until his own, ultimately fatal encounter with COVID, being one of the latest examples).
+On Facebook and Twitter I read post after post from people -- supposedly rational, responsible people -- exulting over the deaths of their unvaccinated fellow humans (a right-wing Florida radio host -- of course he'd be from Florida -- who'd fulminated against vaccination, until his own, ultimately fatal encounter with COVID, being one of the latest examples).
 There's meanness and ugliness from so many out there.

 What this shows me, at least, is the limitations of the law.